liapia99/Poet-Lens/README.md

   ```shell
 $ sudo chmod 666 /dev/serial0
 ```
+You have to do this everythime you start power up your Pi.

-  Our baud rate was different than the Adafruit and original github so just test 19200 and 9600 to see which one gives you an output on the printer.
+  Our baud rate was different than the Adafruit and original GitHub, so just test 19200 and 9600 to see which one gives you an output on the printer.